 Named for former Chairman of the Board Bradley Currey, Jr., the program is open to undergraduates in all years of the Honors program of the Emory College of Arts and Sciences, or any upper level student who is conducting original research.

-Students who successfully complete the training receive grants intended to help defray the costs of conducting original research in an archival repository.
-The Rose Library is supportive of students wishing to travel short or long distances; the amount of each award will be determined based on travel needs.
-Students interested in doing research in Atlanta or North Georgia area repositories should not be discouraged from applying.
+Successful applicants will receive grants intended to help defray the costs of traveling to conduct original research in an archival repository.
+The amount of the award will be based on the costs associated with travel.
+Students doing research in Georgia or the greater Atlanta area are welcome to apply.

 For more information please contact Courtney Chartier, Head of Research Services, at email@example.com.